SCTOMP: Spatially Constrained Time-Optimal Motion Planning: INTRODUCTION

-To answer this question, in this paper we formulate an \emph{offline} motion planning approach capable of \emph{computing dynamically feasible, collision-free and time-optimal trajectories}, by solely relying on a goal location and a geometric representation of the obstacle-free environment.
-To do so, we present a dual-stage approach, where first a parametric path is computed, and second, a spatially reformulated time minimization is solved.
-In contrast to the aforementioned decoupled approaches, the parametric path obtained in the first stage is not a geometric reference, but an extension of the environment representation, and consequently, has no effect on the optimality of the time-minimizing problem in the second stage.
+This raises the question on how to formulate a motion planning scheme, applicable to any system and constrained environment, that guarantees to compute the time-optimal trajectory compliant with system dynamics, state/input constraints and spatial bounds.
+To answer this question, in this paper we present a \textbf{S}patially \textbf{C}onstrained \textbf{T}ime-\textbf{O}ptimal \textbf{M}otion \textbf{P}lanner (\textbf{SCTOMP}): an \emph{offline} motion planning approach capable of \emph{computing dynamically feasible, collision-free and time-optimal trajectories}, by solely relying on a goal location and a geometric representation of the obstacle-free environment.

+For this purpose, we formulate a three-stage approach, where, firstly collision-free navigation corridors are found, secondly parametric paths within all corridors are computed, and thirdly a spatially reformulated time minimization per corridor is solved.
+In contrast to the aforementioned decoupled approaches, the parametric paths obtained in the second stage are not a geometric reference, but an extension of the free space associated with the respective corridor, and consequently, have no effect on the optimality of the time-minimizing problem in the third stage.

-The presented scheme is comprised of three main ingredients.
-First, by leveraging a spatial reformulation, presented in \cite{arrizabalaga2022spatial}, we perform a spatial transformation of the time-based system states to path coordinates.
+The presented scheme consists of three main ingredients: 1) Through the use of a spatial reformulation presented in \cite{arrizabalaga2022spatial}, we perform a spatial transformation of the time-based system states to path coordinates.
 The resultant system dynamics evolve according to a \emph{path parameter} $\xi$ instead of \emph{time} $t$.
-Second, we leverage Pythagorean Hodograph curves to efficiently and analytically compute the parametric functions required by this spatial reformulation.
-Third, using the first and second ingredients, the time minimization problem is reduced into a finite horizon spatial problem.
+2) We leverage Pythagorean Hodograph curves to efficiently and analytically compute the parametric functions required by this spatial reformulation.
+3) Using the first and second ingredients, the time minimization problem is reduced into a finite horizon spatial problem with convex spatial bounds.